 Heather Sutcliffe '18 (Nursing) - "The training and exposure of the externship was helpful in ways I can’t even quantify.
 What I found most helpful about this program was it allowed me to experience what it is like to be a nurse.
 It allowed me the repetition I needed to master and grow more confident in my skills.
 I feel significantly more confident dealing with patients and different situations, and I owe it completely to the externship."

-Contact the Center for Career and Experiential Education for more information on internships at the Mount, or stop into the office to pick up some valuable materials that will help you along.
+Contact the Career Center for more information on internships at the Mount, or stop into the office to pick up some valuable materials that will help you along.